 The Australian Government will provide a total of \$200 million over 2 years from 2020-21 for the program.
 Funding decisions will consider a balance across art forms and types of activity, geographic and community diversity, and generation of jobs.
+Applications that clearly demonstrate and seek direct investment for significant employment opportunities for artists, managers, crew and other parts of the supply chain will be prioritised.
 The application form asks you a range of questions to identify this information.